Motorway Services Online

 While there has been some public momentum behind the idea of doing something with the tower, that momentum comes mostly from enthusiasts and curious passers-by; it doesn't necessarily mean that customers would turn up in their droves.
 In 2015, Moto stated that "the building has no viable use".

 The Pennine Tower was marked as a Grade II listed building in October 2012, though many people assumed it had been listed already.
-Moto supported historians by sharing their records of the building.
+Moto supported historians by sharing their records of the building, some of which had been held in personal records.
 They also decorated the restaurant at Lancaster with photos of the tower.
-Moto's internal records include the unofficial history website, which is maintained by a former employee.

 When the tower was listed, its colour was recorded as "green".
 In Spring 2016, Moto asked for this to be corrected, and they repainted the building in 'light ivory', which is believed to be its original colour.
 Moto had gone against their own corporate styling, to preserve the heritage of the tower.